Open-Systems-Pharmacology/Oral-PBBM-Workflow/README.md

 ## PBPK Model Upgrade

+The PBPK model upgrade incorporating relevant changes required for this PBBM workflow will be made available after publication of the respective article by Vrenken et al. [[2](#References)].

 ## Code of conduct
 Everyone interacting in the Open Systems Pharmacology community (codebases, issue trackers, chat rooms, mailing lists etc...) is expected to follow the Open Systems Pharmacology [code of conduct](https://github.com/Open-Systems-Pharmacology/Suite/blob/master/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).